 1926: According to the New York World, the U.S. Navy made Martinelli’s their drink of choice during Hawaiian operations.

 1929: The Great Depression begins, and people flock to theaters as a temporary escape.
 According to a 1929 article, Prohibition-era filmmakers used sparkling cider as a substitute for Champagne on set.
 Paramount, Warner Brothers, and Cecil B. DeMille preferred the Gold Medal brand.
 Martinelli’s became the “Champagne of the movies.”

-1933: The iconic apple shaped “Golden Apple” glass bottle is created and advertised along with the slogan, “Drink your apple a day,” promoting a pure and wholesome product.
+1933: The iconic apple shaped “Golden Apple” glass bottle is created and advertised along with the slogan, “Drink your apple a day,” promoting a wholesome product.

 1955: Stephen C. Martinelli joins his father representing the third generation to work in the family business.

 1962: After the death of his mother, and the subsequent death of his father, Stephen C. Martinelli becomes president of the company.
 Non-alcoholic sparkling cider is introduced in the green 25.4 ounce champagne style bottle, which is still the company’s flagship bottle today.

 1968: Stephen C. Martinelli celebrates the company’s 100th Anniversary with his sons John, age 11, and Robert, age 6.

 1977: Production of hard cider is discontinued to make room for the company’s growing nonalcoholic sparkling cider production.

 1979: Fourth generation S. John Martinelli joins the company after graduating from Stanford University with a degree in economics.